gjonesme/CrossStitchBuilder/README.md

 # Cross-Stitch Builder

-A web app that allows you to convert pictures to cross-stitch patterns.
+A React app that allows you to convert pictures to cross-stitch patterns.

 ## Example photo: